hyoretsu/npm-packages/packages/utils/README.md

 - isEven
 - isOdd
 - isPowerOf
-- isReactJs
-- isReactNative
 - JsonFixBigInt
 - measureText – Measures how many pixels of height a given text will need (useful for dynamic universal animations)
+- onlyUnique (filter helper)
 - random (Python-like)
 - randomId
 - range
-- reactJsOrNative
 - round (More precise than Math.round)
 - sleep (async)
+- sum
 - swap (in-place)
 - timeConversion - Converts values from one time unit to another
 - titleCase